sandialabs/Gulliver/docs/Unsigned-Arithmetic-Operations.md

 Both the `ByteArrayUtils.SubtractUnsignedBigEndian` and `ByteArrayUtils.SubtractUnsignedLittleEndian` methods return the subtraction result of the provided `right` (minuend) and `left` (subtrahend) byte arrays accounting for the appropriate endiness of the input.

-If the operation would result in a negative value, given we're only dealing with unsigned integer operations, the execution will throw a `InvalidOperationException`.
+If the operation would result in a negative value, given we're only dealing with unsigned integer operations, the execution will throw an `InvalidOperationException`.

 ### Big Endian